 How Izzy Dolls Are Made

-Initially, there were two main types: boys with blue berets like UN peacekeepers and girls with braids and floppy hats.
-Now, humanitarian toys come in various styles, reflecting the diversity of the children who receive them.
+There is a design on the website knitters can follow, but volunteers are free to make their own variations.
+Initially, there were two main types: boys wearing blue berets resembling UN peacekeepers, and girls with braids and floppy hats.
+Today, handmade toys from across Canada come in a variety of styles and cultural expressions, reflecting the diverse backgrounds of the children who receive them.

 Where Knitted Compassion Dolls Go